earth-system-radiation/pyRTE-RRTMGP/CONTRIBUTING.md

-# Contributing to pyRTE-RRTMTP
+# Contributing to pyRTE-RRTMGP

-Thanks for considering making a contribution to pyRTE-RRTMTP!
+Thanks for considering making a contribution to pyRTE-RRTMGP!

 ## Did you find a bug?